orchardtree/intro-the-shell-ide/README.md

 colors, computer temperatures in prompts.
 At heart, though, they they all carry your command to the operating system and run it.

-You can ask the computer to do many types of tasks via the shell via the terminal.
+You can ask the computer to do many types of tasks via the shell (via the terminal).
 From the shell's command prompt (that you see in the terminal) you can move or rename files just like you would from a window environment.
 You can _also_ get diagnostic information ("How is my computer?") or help your computer recover without requiring a reboot ("Hm, computer, time to kill that